MicrosoftDocs/fabric-docs/docs/governance/domains.md

     :::image type="content" source="./media/domains/domains-new-name.png" alt-text="Screenshot of domains new details section.":::

 1. Select **Create**.
-The domain will be created, and you can continue configuring the domain as described in the following sections.
+The domain is created, and you can continue configuring the domain as described in the following sections.

 ## Structure your data in the domain

-Once you've created some domains, you can refine the logic of the way you're structuring your data by creating subdomains for the domains.
+Once you create some domains, you can refine the logic of the way you're structuring your data by creating subdomains for the domains.

 You organize your data into the appropriate domains and subdomains by assigning the workspaces the data is located in to the relevant domain or subdomain.
 When a workspace is associated with a domain, all the items in the workspace are associated with the domain.